aeforbush/regex_challange/develop/gist-template.md

 ## Summary

-I will Validate the username "QuotableThoreau_2021" as an example of how to use regular expression for validation purposes.
+As a demonstration I will match an email = QuotableThoreau@test.com

 ## Table of Contents